nameisvinay/DSA-journey/Arrays/Sliding_window/3_Longest_Substring_Without_Repeating_Characters.md

 ## 🧪 Mistake I Made Initially

-At first, I forgot to update `max_length` **after the loop ends**.
+At first, I forgot to update `max_length` after the loop ends.
 That caused incorrect output for inputs where the last substring was the longest.

 ```python
 # Forgot this: